tamucc-comp-bio/classroom_repo_2024/lectures/lecture02.md

 <details><summary>The address of a file or dir is a *path*: `/home/username`</summary>
 <p>

-The locations of files and dirs can be specified using *absolute* or *relative paths*, and these paths are used by the majority of commands because most commands manipulate files and dirs

-Absolute paths specify the same address regardless of the present working dir
+#### Absolute paths specify the same address regardless of the present working dir

   * `/`     root dir, top dir in directory tree

   * `~`     home dir

-Relative paths specify different addresses depending upon the present working dir
+#### Relative paths specify different addresses depending upon the present working dir

   * `-`     last directory your were in before the `pwd`